abelcarreras/posym/README.md

 Determine the symmetry of normal modes
 --------------------------------------
-Symmetry objects can be obtained from normal modes
+Symmetry objects can be obtained from normal modes using `SymmetryModes`.
 ```python
 from posym import SymmetryModes